-Most PVS and BSS installation-only projects, as indicated by HUD, are will not require compliance considered rehabilitation work and, therefore, are not regulated by with HUD's Lead Safe Housing Rule (LSHR) at 24 C.F.R. § Part 35.
-However, they will always require compliance with The projects are instead regulated by the Environmental Protection Agency's (EPA) Renovation, Repair, and Painting (RRP) Rule at 40 C.F.R. § Part 745.
+Most PVS and BSS installation-only projects, as indicated by HUD, will not require compliance with HUD's Lead Safe Housing Rule (LSHR) at 24 C.F.R.
+Part 35.
+However, they will always require compliance with the Environmental Protection Agency's (EPA) Renovation, Repair, and Painting (RRP) Rule at 40 C.F.R.
+Part 745.
 Properties built on or after January 1st, 1978, are exempt from compliance under HUD's LSHR and EPA's RRP Rule.
-The table below details the compliance requirements for properties built before January 1st, 1978, and in accordance with HUD-provided guidance on the rule's RRP Rule's applicability:
+The table below details the compliance requirements for properties built before January 1st, 1978, in accordance with HUD-provided guidance on the rule's applicability:

 Paint Disturbance Level LSHR and RRP Requirements; and Program Recommendations No Paint Disturbance Full exemption.
 No compliance with LSHR or RRP Rule necessary.
-The exemption must be documented.
-"De minimis" Disturbance Less than twenty (20) square feet of exterior surface; and Less than two (2) square feet of surface in any interior room; and Less than ten percent (10%) of the surface area of an interior/exterior component.
-At least one RRP-Certified Renovator must be present or available when the work is being performed.
+The exemption must be documented. square feet of exterior surface; and Less than two (2) square feet of surface in any interior room; and Less than ten percent (10%) or available when the work is being performed.
 Workers at the job site must receive on-the-job training from the RRP-Certified Renovator.
 MinorRepairandMaintenance Disturbance• Lessthan twenty (20)squarefeet of exteriorsurface;and• More than two (2) but lessthan six (6) square feetsurface in any interior room;and• No prohibited or restrictedwork practices. or available when the work is being performed.
 Workers at the job site must receive on-the-job training from the RRP-Certified Renovator.
 Implement Lead Safe Work Practices.

-Significant Paint Disturbance More than twenty (20) square feet of exterior surface; or More than six (6) square feet of surface in any interior room; or Prohibited or restricted work practices.
-Abatement of all lead-based paint hazards.
-Recommendation: Installation plans should be adjusted when the quantity of paint to be disturbed is considered • rbed or the project is otherwise exempt from the LSHR, the ance is documented, and no further compliance action is
+Paint Disturbance Level LSHR Recom and Imenda RRP tions Requiremen ts; and Program Significant Paint Disturbance More than twenty (20) square feet of exterior surface; or • Full Propert aint hazard S. More than six (6) square feet of surface in any interior room; or Prohibited or restricted work practices.
+Inst qua allation plans f pain should be t to be dist